TomHarrop/ird-5acc-paper/ms/figure_legends.md

 **Figure 2**.
 Principal components analysis of transformed read counts for each library.
-Principal component 4 (PC4) separates RNAseq samples by developmental stage, and explains 4.8% of total variability.
+Principal component 4 (PC4) separates RNAseq samples by developmental stage, and explains 4.6% of total variability.
 The first three components explain 83.1% of variability, and separate RNAseq samples by species.
 Bars show single samples (three replicates per accession per stage).

 **Figure 3**.
-*AP2/EREBP*-like and MADS-box transcription factors change expression between IM and DM.
+*AP2/EREBP*-like and *MADS*-box transcription factors change expression between IM and DM.
 For each family, we plotted genes that were in the top 10% of all genes by absolute loading on PC4.
 Genes in the upper panels had a positive loading on PC4 (corresponding to higher expression at the IM stage), whilst genes in the lower panels had a negative loading.
 Most *AP2/EREBP*-like genes that pass the 10% cutoff were more highly expressed in the IM.